BENEFITS OF EXECUTIVE COACHING FOR BUSINESS LEADERS

 Executive coaching is a two-way relationship between a coach and a leader.
-In today’s fast-moving world, high performing individuals are more likely expected to possess intense technical strong leadership skills.
+In today’s fast-moving world, high-performing individuals are more likely expected to possess intense technical and strong leadership skills.
 Each coach will have their own strengths and weaknesses and their own respective styles to contribute to the organization.

 being unspecific about the problem areas, or failing to bring them to the respective parties, suggests a reluctance to bring a positive change and a lack of leadership qualities.

-- A good coach prepares for each session with appropriate information.
+- Thirdly, a good coach prepares for each session with appropriate information.
 Executive coaching sessions should always be scheduled in advance, and the coach should have a solid agenda for each session that portrays the mission for the day.
 Without a proper structure, the coaching session can be more like a casual conversation session with no real agenda or direction.

 - A good coach allows enough time to adequately discuss all the issues and concerns.

 One should keep out enough time for a solid session, rather than rushing through the session.
 This way you respect the employee’s time and encourage them to engage more thoughtfully.

 - A good coach boldly asks for a commitment to agreed-upon solutions.

 - Also, a good coach provides the desired resources, authority, training, and support necessary for others to carry out the solutions.

 - In addition, a good coach always offers support and assistance to those he or she is coaching.
 This helps them implement positive change and achieve the desired goals.
 Professional development is always a team effort.